bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 You said...

 [Audience]: My other question would have been how to quantify privacy which you answered but the other question is how does it compare block space wise?

-Yeah, efficiency of block space.
+[Adam Gibson]: Yeah, efficiency of block space.

-[Adam Gibson]: Do you see why I think it's connected right?
+Do you see why I think it's connected right?
 Because if you need a quantitative measure like 100, you need to have a lot of people, well debatable.
 I know you've got a lot of very sophisticated ideas about efficiency within your construction of block space usage.
 But in principle, this might apply to CoinSwap, but I think it certainly applies to this construction.
 But I would argue it's very efficient in block space, because you get a quality of anonymity which is difficult to measure, but which arguably is much higher for per unit of transaction.
 It's difficult to compare.

-### Entropic model

-[Adam Gibson]: We would we would love to have I'm just gonna pretend It's the whole block the anonymity set is the whole blockchain and somebody's gonna have to tell me why it isn't Entropic model?
+[Adam Gibson]: I'm just gonna pretend the anonymity set is the whole blockchain and somebody's gonna have to tell me why it isn't.

 [Audience]: Yeah, so like in this case the anonymity set would be potentially huge, like whatever time window of value-compatible transactions.
-Yes.
-But then there's two very difficult open questions.
+But then there's three very difficult open questions.
-If you try to model the adversary, three.
 Okay, so this model assumes the adversary can assign a probability for guessing, and what probability it assigns is debatable.
-Yeah.
 Tacitly, this perspective assumes that the adversary is truth-seeking and rational, which might not be the case.
-Like, we have very good evidence to believe that chain analytics companies are in the profit of selling narratives.And finally, there's no answer for the entropic model, at least as in the paper that I was referencing, assumes a single point of origin.
+We have very good evidence to believe that chain analytics companies are in the profit of selling narratives.
+And finally, there's no answer for the entropic model, at least as in the paper that I was referencing, assumes a single point of origin.
 And even that is prohibitively expensive to actually calculate in most situations.
 We don't need to calculate it.
 We really want lower bounds on the entropy.
 That's good enough.
-But Nonetheless, the entropy that you would have to calculate for this is like a joint entropy over the power set of all potential points of origin, and that's an exponentially sized object.
+But nonetheless, the entropy that you would have to calculate for this is like a joint entropy over the power set of all potential points of origin, and that's an exponentially sized object.
-So like, and it's, yeah, very difficult questions.
+It's very difficult questions.

 [Adam Gibson]: Yeah, which is great, right?
 It's so difficult.
 That's great.
 Well, I agree.
-It would be nice if we could have a really clean model that said there's a specific you know as you say lower bound of entropy or some even simpler model of k-anonymity set but I don't know.
+It would be nice if we could have a really clean model that said there's a specific lower bound of entropy or some even simpler model of k-anonymity set.
-All I'm trying to do in this is trying to expand what I think is already trivially existent, which I think Max mentioned earlier this morning is Satoshi's are, Bitcoin is intrinsically fungible, it's just not very fungible at all in practice.
+All I'm trying to do in this is trying to expand what I think is already trivially existent, which I think Max mentioned earlier this morning.
+Bitcoin is intrinsically fungible, it's just not very fungible at all in practice.
 It's really, really difficult to get any real practical fungibility, but intrinsically it's completely fungible.
 So this is trying to expand on the real intrinsic nature.

-[Audience]: One thing that I think is kind of cool about this sort of thing, and this is like sort of maybe more of a social commentary than anything like necessarily technical, but it's cool that like, I mean I think CoinJoin in general are like this idea where Bitcoiners have to come together, so like you have to work together as a team to like keep your privacy, which is kind of cool.
+[Audience]: One thing that I think is kind of cool about this sort of thing, and this is like sort of maybe more of a social commentary than anything like necessarily technical.
+I think CoinJoin in general are like this idea where Bitcoiners have to come together, so like you have to work together as a team to like keep your privacy, which is kind of cool.
 This it seems like is a little more, your teams can be like a little smaller size, so to speak, than in larger CoinJoin.

 [Adam Gibson]: That's a good point I didn't really mention.
 I showed these examples with two people just because it's easier to draw the diagram.
 You can do this with 10.
-I was talking, I think, to NoPara the other week about what happened if we try to do Wasabi with more people using a CoinJoin XT structure.
+I was talking, I think, to NoPara the other week about what happened if we try to do Wasabi with more people using a CoinJoinXT structure.
 And one of the things that I wrote in my response to him, and he agreed with me, was this is so fragile though.
 If you try to do 100 people with this kind of structure, well yeah, sure we've got back out, so we're definitely gonna hit the back out path, right?
 Because one person out of 100 is gonna screw something up before you, well that's if you use promise.
 I suppose you could argue that, anyway it's a complicated question.
-The point is that with largest numbers of people, yeah Everything's complicated, I'm sorry about that.
+The point is that with largest numbers of people, let's say 100 people, right?
-With larger numbers, let's be more concrete.
-With a large, let's say 100 people, right?
 We're gonna pre-sign all these transactions, and then we're gonna have 100 of 100 multisig starting the whole thing off, right?
 Obviously, the most likely thing is that somebody's gonna fail to respond somewhere during this signing process and the whole thing doesn't even start.
 We've just lost time.
-But the real question is this, right?
+But the real question is this (pointing to the red promise arrow on the kitchen sink slide), right?
-If you use a structure with a realistic chance of something going wrong, like a promise you take, or like a malicious adversary is just like wants to block, jam the process.
+If you use a structure with a realistic chance of something going wrong, like a promise you take, or like a malicious adversary is just like wants to jam the process.
-It just has, if they're there, they're gonna block everything that comes after that promise, and everyone else is gonna have to fall back to the time lock, so I feel like very large sets of people can do this fine, but it's more limited.
+If they're there, they're gonna block everything that comes after that promise, and everyone else is gonna have to fall back to the timelock, so I feel like very large sets of people can do this fine, but it's more limited.
-Because without these alternative inputs, this structure is a lot, well, it's less kind of impressive, I feel like.
+Because without these alternative inputs, this structure is less kind of impressive, I feel like.
 Because if it only has one entry point, it's more plausible to me, intuitively, that there'll be ways to identify it as such.
 Maybe that's just a bit too vague.
-So yeah, large, but I agree with your original point, which is we can do this with smaller groups of people and get a real effect, which is what I had in my mind, like three, four people.
+But I agree with your original point, which is we can do this with smaller groups of people and get a real effect, which is what I had in my mind, like three, four people.

-[Audience]: What's the privacy punishment for the fallback time locked?
+[Audience]: What's the privacy punishment for the fallback timelocked?

 [Adam Gibson]: Yeah, good question.
 That's a good question.